 Diagnosis of many air bag light faults is impossible without some special tools.
 On many GM products you need a bag release tool to remove the deployment module.
 On Ford vehicles from the late eighties well into the nineties a special tool called a simulator is used to aid in diagnostics.

 Because the circuit remains open when you unplug the module many testing procedures cannot be performed.
 The simulator provides the correct resistance and specifications as a good part would.
 This allows the diagnosis to safely continue.

 The Ford special simulator tools are essential for body repair shops but can also be helpful for mechanics trying to diagnose air bag lights.
 Some diagnostic tree charts in the Ford service manual require the use of one of these air bag simulators because they will simulate a complete circuit for diagnostic purposes.

-Bookmark this air bag light page or share with a friend.
+Bookmark this helpful page or share with a friend.

 There was no pause in the flashes to indicate a 2 digit code.
 When you turn on the key it goes into an automatic self test mode.
 Basically the module sends out a reference signal to all of the sensors and actuators and waits for the return voltage.